cacheQL/cacheQL/Readme.md

 CacheQL is an open-source library for server-side caching GraphQL queries.
 This specific repository used a Redis cache to test performance and fnuctionality, but can be incorporated with other caching mechanisms and databases.

+CacheQL is in beta.
+The founding team is actively working on new features to optimize the tool.
+All feedback is welcome.
+Please post issues directly to this GitHub.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install foobar.